craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Office 365 Security & Compliance Center** and sign in using the tenant owner account.
+Browse to the **Office 365 Security & Compliance Center** and sign in as the tenant owner.

-   *Note*: Message Trace is also available in the Modern Exchange Admin Center, but not in the Microsoft 365 Compliance center or the Microsoft 365 Security center. *At the time of writing, anyway…*
+   *Note*: At the time of writing, Message Trace is also available in the Modern Exchange admin center, but not in the Microsoft 365 Compliance center or the Microsoft 365 Security center.

 1. In the navigation pane, select **Mail flow > Message trace**.

-1. select **Start a trace**.
+1. Select **Start a trace**.

    | Setting | Value |
    | --- | --- |